ritumahima/react-museum-app/README.md

 Project name:   Het Rijksmuseum Museum

-Description:    Display a view of images of an artist present in the Rijksmuseum  by fetching information from that API.
+Description:    Display a view of images of an artist present in the Rijksmuseum  by fetching information from the API.

 Installation: